JohnAzedo/DSAcademy/README.md

-# Udemy
+# Machine Learning from A to Z
-Notes and projects of the data science course taught by the data science academy.
+Notes and projects of the machine learning course.

 ## Summary

-- Module#8: Python Modules for Data Analysis
-- Module#10: Machine Learning
+- Module#3: Pre-processing